A magical reserve with beautiful stretches of indigenous forest

 Kitchen: Stove, fridge, microwave, kettle, cutlery and crockery

 Fireplace: Indoor fire and outdoor braai, with grid

 Pets welcome: No

-There are 12 campsites.
+There are 9 campsites, each with a wooden deck and screen, lights, electrical and USB points, braai pit and grid, a bench, table and seating with water and scullery.
 Each site looks onto indigenous forest, providing many opportunities for bird watching.
-Communal ablution facilities are offered, as well as a thatched communal braai area with fridge, and a childrens’ play area/jungle gym (no children to be left unsupervised).
-Campsites have braai facilities, but visitors should bring their own braai grids.
+Communal ablution facilities are available.
+There is a communal fridge, and a play area/jungle gym for kids (no children to be left unsupervised).

 Power points: Yes